 However, this weight difference might not fall so easy on beginners and intermediate players.
 For those who cannot handle the weight on their shoulders, the solution lies in the lightweight bass guitar models.
 Luckily, the market offers quite a lot of those!

 Even if you are used to playing on a heavier bass guitar, it might get tiring after performing for hours.
-After all, all that weight can affect the quality of your performance, which is something you have to prevent.
+After all, all that weight can affect the quality of your performance, which is something you want to prevent.
 If you need time to get used to heavy bass guitars, you can easily switch to a lightweight model until you build up some endurance.

 Table of Contents